 On the other hand, GoAigua’s Digital Twin has been simulating the behavior of the network in real time for more than 5 years and allows planning its operation.
 In relation to smart metering, of which we are a worldwide reference, management during COVID-19 would have been very different without the information it provides or the advantages of not going to customers’ homes.
 In short, the way to go is still digital transformation, with actions such as:

-- Completing the sensorization of the equipment, particularly those that give us information about the quality of drinking water in real time.
+- Complete the sensorization of the equipment, particularly those that give us information about the quality of drinking water in real time.

-- Keep sensorizing the networks and use mathematical models to locate leaks with great accuracy and immediacy, without moving personnel around the streets.
+- Continue to sensor the networks and use mathematical models to locate leaks with great accuracy and immediacy, without moving personnel around the streets.

-- Building early warning systems to detect the appearance of pandemics such as the coronavirus, based on the information provided by the sensorization of sewage networks, their modeling and the development of algorithms.
+- Build early warning systems to detect the appearance of pandemics such as the coronavirus, based on the information provided by the sensorization of sewage networks, their modeling and the development of algorithms.